Hummingbird Home Care

 2001 to 2005 - Providing detoxification and withdrawal management in detox in Nanaimo, BC.

 2005 - I relocated to Vancouver, BC where I worked with Coast Mental Health (then called Coast Foundation) within the Community Homes department.
 Here I worked in a number of community homes throughout the Vancouver Regional District.
 Still with Coast Mental Health, I was then offered a one year term in the Housing department.
 Here I was a Community Outreach Worker for 18 residents living with mental illness at Candala Place on Granville & Drake in Vancouver - operated by More Than A Roof Housing.
 This is a 32 unit general market apartment building where 18 of the units are reserved for Coast Mental Health clients.
 I also accepted on-call work with the Aurora Women's Treatment Centre at the BC Women's Hospital & Health Centre.
-Aurora is now called Heartwood Centre for Women.
-I worked on-call with Aurora until it's closure some years later.
+I worked on-call with Aurora until it's closure.
+Aurora re-opened some years later under the name of Heartwood Centre for Women.

-2006 - After one year in Coast Mental Health's Housing department I took on an on-call weekend position in the Forensics department at the Coast Cottages Program at the Forensic Psychiatric Services Community Transitional Care Program on the Riverview grounds.
+2006 - After one year in Coast Mental Health's Housing department I took on an on-call weekend position in the Forensics department at the Coast Cottages Program (bottom of the page) at the Forensic Psychiatric Services Community Transitional Care Program on the Riverview grounds.
 The forensic mental health patients came to the Coast Cottages Program through the Hawthorn pre-discharge program .

 2007 - I accepted an outreach position with Vancouver Coastal Health with my base camp being the Whistler General Hospital.
 Here I provided mental health outreach throughout the Sea to Sky corridor or between Fury Creek and Pemberton/Mount Curry.
 After one year in and due to a VCH restructure I trained another mental health outreach worker to be based out of the Pemberton/Whistler region.
 I then transferred to the Squamish Mental Health office where I provided outreach on the Adult Community Support Services team (ACSS).
 I continued to work on-call on the weekends with Coast Mental Health on the Forensics team at Riverview until 2016.